NDLANO/taxonomy-api/README.md

 The topics and learning resources contained in a subject may be organised in a way that spans academic years and academic programs.
 Mathematics would, for instance, contain a topic called geometry, which contains several learning resources.
-Some of these are appropriate for first-year students, while some are more advanced and more suited for second-year students.
-Additionally, some learning resources may be considered *core material* for second-year students, but may be offered as *supplementary material* to first-year students who wish to delve deeper.
+Some of these are considered *core material* in some subjects, but may be offered as *supplementary material* in other.

 ![Filters in mathematics](doc/filters.png?raw=true)